Johannes Vingboons: Biography

 Vingboons came from an artistic family.
 His father David Vinckboons (1576–1632) was a successful painter and, of his five brothers, Philip Vingboons and Justus Vingboons were active as architects.
-Johannes Vingboons remained unmarried and lived with a large part of his family in an Amsterdam house and studio on Sint Antoniesbreestraat, on the corner of Salamandersteeg, now number 64.
+Johannes remained unmarried and lived with a large part of his family in an Amsterdam house and studio on Sint Antoniesbreestraat, on the corner of Hoek Salamandersteeg.
 He began to paint and draw in the making of maps, cartoons and paintings for his father.

-After their father's death, the sons renovated the building to use as a publisher's and printer's and brought in their own talents too: building designs from the two architects, maps and globes from Johannes.
-Five of the six sons were for a short or long time active as mapmaker, working together on them.
+After their father's death, the sons renovated the building to use as a publishing and printing house.
+The brothers engaged in designing, and the creation of maps and globes.
+Five of the six sons were for a time active as a mapmaker.
 From about 1640 until his death Johannes was a mapmaker, and a watercolourist in the service of the Amsterdam map publisher Joan Blaeu.

 Work

 By combining his traditional expertise as a cartographer with his artistic qualities as a watercolourist, he produced water colors of exotic lands based on scrupulous research.
-These he based on reports and sketches that masters, helmsmen and merchants on their travels under the orders of the VOC and WIC.
+These he based on reports and sketches from masters, helmsmen and merchants on their travels under the orders of the VOC and GWC.
 He made city elevations, plans, coastal profiles and sea charts, combining them until he had produced a unique series of images that gave an accurate image of a large part of the world then known to Dutch trade.
 For many of these areas, his are the earliest images.